Brigitte Bardot: Gunter Sachs

 Bardot's third marriage was to German millionaire playboy Gunter Sachs, lasting from 14 July 1966 to 7 October 1969, though they had separated the previous year.

 Bernard d'Ormale

-Bardot's fourth and current husband is Bernard d'Ormale; they have been married since 16 August 1992.
+Bardot's fourth and last husband was Bernard d'Ormale, who has been described as a former advisor to the right-wing politician, Jean Marie Le Pen.
+They were married from 16 August 1992 until her death on 28 December 2025.